Browsed by

 It is popularly believed today that the Bible has been copied and re-copied so many times over the centuries that is text is unreliable, and no one can be sure of what was in the originals.
 Is there any truth to this?

 “All people are like grass, and all their glory is like that of the field; the grass withers and the flowers fall, but the word of the Lord endures forever” (1 Peter 1:24,25 NIV).
 In this text, the thought is conveyed that “the Word of the Lord endures forever”, which implies that the scriptures would be faithfully preserved over time.
+If we believe that, “in the beginning God created the heavens and earth” (Genesis 1:1), and also empowered men to write the 66 books of the Bible over a period of about 1,500 years, then he would surely have the power to accurately preserve his word forever.
+But what are the facts in more detail?

-Any book copied by hand is likely to contain errors.
-Not surprisingly, there are copyists’ errors (called textual or scribal errors) in ancient Biblical manuscripts.
-The original copies of the books were lost long ago.
-Thus our sources for the Biblical materials are limited to handwritten copies (of copies) of the originals.
+Any book copied by hand thousands of times over a period of a thousand plus years is likely to contain errors.
+The term textual variant derives from this fact.
+Thus, our sources for the Biblical materials are limited to handwritten copies (of copies) of the originals.
 We do also have access to copies of ancient translations of the Bible into other languages, as well as citations of the Bible by early rabbis and church fathers.
 Thus Hebrew and Greek manuscripts of the Bible, together with early translations and citations of Scripture, witness to the correct reading of a particular text.

 How did scribal errors arise?
 Poor memory, impaired judgment, mishearing and errors of sight or misunderstanding often caused the best-intentioned scribes to omit, substitute or repeat letters or entire words.
 Sometimes scribes made matters worse when they deliberately altered the text in an attempt to rectify something they perceived as a problem (deliberate alterations are probably very rare, however).
-In time, the result was a series of accidental corruptions or intended improvements that departed from the original text.
+In time, the result was a series of accidental corruptions or intended “improvements” that departed from the original text.

 WP2Social Auto Publish Powered By : XYZScripts.com